Algebraic $K$-theory for squares categories: Introduction

-The goal of this paper is to show how to construct the $K$-theory of categories with \emph{squares}, analogous to the ones above.
-It simulataneously generalizes the standard construction of the $K$-theory of a Waldhausen category, of a subtractive category and of a CGW-category, but also works with the more geometric examples given above.
-This approach has already produced new models of $K$-theories of manifolds which lift the scissors congruence (SK) groups of manifolds, as investigated in \cite{WITMona, WIT2}.
+The goal of this paper is to show how to construct the $K$-theory of categories with \emph{squares}.
+This framing simultaneously generalizes the standard construction of the $K$-theory of any Waldhausen category, of the subtractive Waldhausen (SW) category of varieties, and of any CGW-category, but it has the advantage that it also works with the above geometric examples.
+This approach has already produced new models of $K$-theories of manifolds which lift the scissors congruence (SK) groups, as investigated in \cite{WITMona, WIT2}.

 Squares $K$-theory also seems to be the right approach to study the $K$-theory spectrum of the category of varieties $K(\Var_k)$.
-We can define a squares category of complete varieties and show that $K(\Comp_k)\simeq K(\Var_k)$.
+We can define a squares category of complete varieties and show that $K(\Comp_k)$ is a retract of $K(\Var_k)$.
 Moreover we can define the $K$-theory spectrum of the category of smooth and complete varieties $K(\SmComp_k)$, raising the question of whether a spectrum-level analogue of Bittner's presentation \cite{bittner04} holds.
 In contrast, in the framework of assemblers, SW-categories or CGW-categories, the category of (smooth and) complete varieties is out of reach, since an open subvariety of a complete variety is not complete.
-As another application, we show that the definition of $K(\Var_k)$ using squares categories allows for the construction of a new derived motivic measure, taking values in the $K$-theory spectrum of the stable $\infty$-category of ``abstract compactly supported cohomology theories''.
+As another application, we show that the definition of $K(\Var_k)$ using squares categories allows for the construction of a new derived motivic measure, taking values in the $K$-theory spectrum of the stable $\infty$-category of ``abstract compactly supported cohomology theories.''
+(See Section~\ref{sec:derived}.)